Cabarrus County, North Carolina, Innovates with Chatbots and Laserfiche to Deliver on ERAP Funding

 “Information overload is a problem, but Laserfiche helps us with it.
 We can’t rely on in-person or paper-based communication to gather and process information anymore,” said Jedrzejczak.
 “There is so much that needs to be digitized — we just can’t have paper driving processes outside the office.”

-The town has been in the process of creating a digital town hall to increase access to services that will serve residents long after the pandemic.
+The town has been in the process of creating a digital town hall to increase access to services even further.
 Leesburg is also working on integrations between Laserfiche and other core systems that will enable further automation and enhanced collaboration across the organization.

 Want to gain more insights into modernizing service delivery?
 Read the Center for Digital Government report: “The Way Forward: Insights for Government Leaders on Modernizing Service Delivery” to understand why technology plays a critical role in generating cost savings, continuing operations and meeting growing constituent demands.